Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: IceCube-Gen2: the road to precision neutrino astrophysics

-To forecast the expected sensitivity of Gen2, we generate mock data corresponding to 10 years of exposure at Gen2, together with 15 years of IceCube exposure for deposited energies $E_\mathrm{dep} \in {[6 \times 10^4, \, 2 \times 10^5]\, \mathrm{GeV}}$ that are below the range of Gen2~\cite{IceCube-Gen2:2020qha}.
-We assume an all-neutrino astrophysical flux following a power law, $\phi_{6 \nu}(E_\nu) = {5 \times 10^{-18} (E_\nu / 100 \, \mathrm{TeV})^{-2.5}\, \mathrm{GeV}^{-1} \, \mathrm{cm}^{-2} \, \mathrm{s}^{-1} \, \mathrm{sr}^{-1}}$, compatible with present IceCube data (the particular power law is not important; see below).
-We analyze the mock data assuming $\nu$SI as outlined in the paragraph above (including marginalizing over the spectral index when assuming $\nu$SI).
+To forecast the expected sensitivity of Gen2, we generate mock data corresponding to 10 years of exposure at Gen2.
+As IceCube will keep accumulating data, we also include 15 years of IceCube exposure for deposited energies $E_\mathrm{dep} \in {[6 \times 10^4, \, 2 \times 10^5]\, \mathrm{GeV}}$ that are below the range of Gen2~\cite{IceCube-Gen2:2020qha}.
+This increases the sensitivity to lower mediator masses.
+We assume an astrophysical flux following a power law, $\phi_{6 \nu}(E_\nu) = {5 \times 10^{-18} (E_\nu / 100 \, \mathrm{TeV})^{-2.5}\, \mathrm{GeV}^{-1} \, \mathrm{cm}^{-2} \, \mathrm{s}^{-1} \, \mathrm{sr}^{-1}}$, compatible with present IceCube data.
+We analyze the mock data assuming $\nu$SI as outlined in the paragraph above (including marginalizing over the spectral index).
 By the time Gen2 goes online, we expect a precise cosmological determination of $\sum m_\nu$~\cite{EUCLID:2011zbd, Maartens:2015mra, DESI:2016fyo, CMB-S4:2016ple, LSSTDarkEnergyScience:2018jkl}, so we fix this to {0.1 eV}.
 We use only the HESE spectrum, and do not exploit flavor information.
+As Ref.~\cite{Song:2020nfh} shows, Gen2 will have very good flavor discrimination.
+Including it could enhance the sensitivity to $\nu$SI and probe its flavor structure.

-\Cref{fig:contours} shows that Gen2 will have a superb sensitivity, covering a huge range of cosmologically relevant $\nu$SI parameters.
+\Cref{fig:contours} shows that Gen2 will have superb sensitivity, covering a huge range of cosmologically relevant $\nu$SI parameters.
 The shape of the Gen2 sensitivity curve can be easily understood.
-Its largest sensitivity to the coupling strength $g$ covers about one order of magnitude in $M_\phi$ which, for resonant scattering (i.e., $M_\phi^2 \sim 2 E_\nu m_\nu$) corresponds to two orders of magnitude in neutrino energy.
+Its best sensitivity to the coupling strength $g$ covers about one order of magnitude in $M_\phi$ which, for resonant scattering (i.e., $M_\phi^2 \sim 2 E_\nu m_\nu$) corresponds to two orders of magnitude in $E_\nu$.
 As we see from \cref{fig:e_depo_gen2}, this is roughly the energy range of Gen2.